My Friend

 do—for my words are naught but thy own thoughts in sound and my

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /ou/ in “My friend, thou art good and cautious and wise; nay, thou art” and the sound of /ee/ in “perfect—and I, too, speak with thee wisely and cautiously.”
+- Assonance: The repetition of vowel sounds within close proximity.
+Notice the repetition of the /ou/ sound in “My friend, thou art good and cautious and wise; nay, thou art” and the /ee/ sound in “perfect—and I, too, speak with thee wisely and cautiously.”

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line in quick succession such as the sound of /m/ in “And yet I am mad.
+- Alliteration: The repetition of consonant sounds at the beginning of words.
+Examples include the repetition of the /m/ sound in “And yet I am mad.
 But I mask my madness.
-I would be mad alone.” and the sound of /w/ in “My path is not thy path, yet together we walk, hand in hand”.
+I would be mad alone.” and the /w/ sound in “My path is not thy path, yet together we walk, hand in hand.”

 “Then I speak of the noontide that dances upon the hills and of